pnp/blog/content/post/automatically-generate-flow-workflow-business-rule-documentation/index.md

     </link-entity>
 ```

-And the outputs are ordered into the order the documentation will be generated in, firstly by the Process's Primary Entity, then by Category and then by Name:
+And the outputs are sorted into the order the documentation will be generated in, firstly by the Process's Primary Entity, then by Category, and then by Name:

 ``` xml
     <order attribute='primaryentity' />